Every Metal Mascot, Ranked From Worst To Best

 Sure, he’s fine, but, Children Of Bodom’s recurring character comes off as kind of incidental.
 The Bodom Reaper looks like the band got a friend to dress up in a spooky outfit for their first album, and then kept going with that idea.
-Still, there are occasional moments where the Reaper gets reinterpreted well, as on the cover of this year’s Hexed.
+Still, there are occasional moments where the Reaper gets reinterpreted well, as on the cover of 2019’s Hexed.
 Passable, but nothing special.

 17. Captain Morgan (Alestorm)